katadox/Ahalia-League-/README.md

 <<<<<<< HEAD
-# Welcome to your Lovable project
+# Welcome to Team Project done by Arrow, Driswal and Pragwal

 ## Project info